Non-Traditional Doctor of Pharmacy Program

 - SELF-PACED: Take courses via the Internet from your own home.

-- FAST TRACK: Complete the program in only two years compared to four or five years.
+- FAST TRACK: Complete the program in a minimum of two and a half to three years.

 - COST EFFECTIVE: Competitive with other non-traditional Pharm.D. programs.